-Configure the global passive mode settings for all OSPF interfaces.
+Reference Specify the reference bandwidth in megabits per second.
+Bandwidth: The valid value ranges from 1 to 4294967 Mbps and the interfaces.
 Configuring this field will overwrite any present interface level passive mode settings.
 OSPF does not form adjacencies on passive interfaces, but does advertise attached networks as stub networks.
-The default value is 'Disable'.
+The default value is